python-poetry/poetry/docs/docs/index.md

 ## System requirements

-Poetry requires Python 2.7 or 3.5+ and pip.
+Poetry requires Python 2.7 or 3.5+.
 It is multi-platform and the goal is to make it work equally well on Windows, Linux and OSX.

 !!! note